MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-prerequisites.md

 | Standard | LRS, GRS, ZRS, RAGRS, GZRS, RA-GZRS |
 | Premium - Block blobs | LRS, ZRS|

-### Account access
+### Storage account access

-Storage accounts must be configured with a public endpoint, but you can restrict the endpoint to only accept traffic from the file system subnet.
-This configuration is needed because copying tools and agents currently are hosted in an infrastructure subscription, not within the customer's subscription.
+Storage accounts used with an Azure Managed Lustre file system must be configured with a public endpoint.
+However, you can restrict the endpoint to only accept traffic from the file system subnet.
+This configuration is needed because agents and copying tools are hosted in an infrastructure subscription, not within the customer's subscription.

 > [!TIP]
-> Create the subnet first so that you can configure the restricted access when you create the storage account.
+> If you create the subnet before you create the storage account, you can configure restricted access when you create the storage account.

 ### Set access roles